jlbren/phage-rage/README.md

 12. [BLAST+ Binaries](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) **

 \* Only required when passing the --quality_control (-q) flag at runtime.
-\** Only the specified assembly/homoloy detection tool(s) selected at runtime are necesarry.
+\** Only the specified assembly/homology detection tool(s) selected at runtime are necessary.

 ## Install/Setup
-Install all necessary dependencies and make sure they are detected in the system executable search path ([PATH enviornment variable](https://help.ubuntu.com/community/EnvironmentVariables#Persistent_environment_variables)).
-Note that only the assembly/homology detection toold desired for use at runtime need to be installed.
+Install all necessary dependencies and make sure they are detected in the system executable search path ([PATH environment variable](https://help.ubuntu.com/community/EnvironmentVariables#Persistent_environment_variables)).
+Note that only the assembly/homology detection tool desired for use at runtime need to be installed.

 The required python modules can be installed quickly via pip: `pip3 install NumPy, biopython, argparse`

 Dependencies and selected utilities will be checked by the pipeline at the start of each run, and an error notifying which dependency could not be located will be produced if it is unable to be found.

 To install PhageRage simply clone this git project in the desired install location.
-Run the pipeline by opening a terminal in the project directory and calling `python3 virusland.py ...`, or set up an alias/softlink as  desired.
+Run the pipeline by opening a terminal in the project directory and calling `python3 phage-rage.py ...`, or set up an alias/softlink as  desired.

 ## Usage
-**virusland [-h] [-s | -p] [-a {spades,velvet,megahit} | -A] [-q] -m
+**phage-rage [-h] [-s | -p] [-a {spades,velvet,megahit} | -A] [-q] -m
                  {blastp,lambda,diamond} -i INDEX [-t THREADS]
                  [--threshold THRESHOLD] [-o OUTPUT]
                  finput [finput ...]**